 Fr.
 Armando M. Palmieri, S.D.V., was born in Altavilla Silentina, Naples-Italy.
 He was ordained on December 3, 1999, and almost immediately transferred to the US.
 Fr.
 Armando worked as Novice Master at the Fr.
 Justin Vocationary in Florham Park, prior to arriving at our parish.

 Fr.
 Armando was first appointed Administrator of St. Nicholas, and later Pastor.
 He remodeled the inside of the church with new floors, elevated the altar, and changed the colors in the walls.
 His first fundraiser event was the “Memory Path” in the path between the rectory and the school.

 Fr.
 Armando was the Pastor of St. Nicholas from 2003 to 2011.
-On January 1, 2012, he was transferred to the new Vocationist community of Brooklyn, NY to be in charge of the Shrine of Our Lady of Solace.
+On January 1, 2012, he was transferred to the new Vocationist community of Brooklyn, NY to oversee the Shrine of Our Lady of Solace.
 He had become a dear friend to all parishioners.
 St. Nicholas was his first parish, and they say the first one is loved the most and never forgotten.
-Even though it was a considerate distance, Fr.
+Even though it was a considerable distance, Fr.
 Armando remained a regular visitor to our parish.

 Fr.
-Jeremy promised to be a good pastor to St. Nicholas, but unfortunately, unexpected circumstances brought his term to an end.
+Jeremy promised to be a good pastor to St. Nicholas.
+Unfortunately, unexpected circumstances brought his term to an end.
 On April 29 of 2012, only a few months after being appointed pastor of St. Nicholas by the Archbishop of Newark, Most Rev. John Joseph Myers, Fr.
-Jose Jeremy traveled unexpectedly to the Philippines and did not to return.
+Jose Jeremy traveled to the Philippines and never returned.

 … and the work of the parish continues!